 If you are experiencing a financial hardship due to a loss of wages, please complete this Intake Form for Lost Wages for Student Employees and we will respond to you as quickly as possible.

-Yes, the Food Closet located in the Student Activities Center will be open.
-Visit the CPO Food Closet webpage for hours and details.
+The Food Closet has temporarily transitioned to the CPO Online Food Closet.
+Visit the CPO Food Closet webpage for details.

 All ASUCLA restaurants and retail stores are closed.

-For Spring Quarter, Bruin Café will transition to three meals a day.
-Please refer to the dining website for detailed information of current service hours.
+For Spring Quarter, please refer to the dining website for detailed information of current service hours.

 No. The Department of State and Homeland Security have approved exceptions that will accommodate online course engagement for students attending institutions that have made COVID-19 adaptations.

 The Dashew Center will continue maintenance of valid immigration status for students who maintain full-time enrollment (undergraduate students: minimum of 12 units; graduate students: minimum of 8 units) despite the transition to online instruction.